 The teams were given two assignments;

 1, Use the Swedish satellite data (provided through ODC) to train a model that is able to estimate certain statistics for an occluded area based on the information from the surrounding area, as reliably and accurately as possible.

 2, Develop a viable business case for the solution developed or from techniques utilised to develop the solution.

-To solve this challenges, the participants got access to the satellite data via the OpenDataCube(ODC) and the satellite data collected in the international Copernicus program.
+To solve this challenge, the participants got access to the satellite data via the OpenDataCube(ODC) and the satellite data collected in the International Copernicus program.

 In addition to the honor, the winning team received SEK 12,000 and an optional coaching session to further develop the business case for the developed solution with ABI or Innovatum Startup.

 The Space Data Hackathon was arranged over the weekend of 21-22 February 2020 at two different locations, The Techno Creatives in Gothenburg, and Arctic Business in Luleå.
 A total of 100 people participated in 18 teams.
 The Hackathon was organized by AI Sweden and The Swedish Space Data Lab in collaboration with Arctic Business and Innovatum Startup.

 Sum up: The Space Data Hackathon

 Why a hackathon on Space Data?
 And why is AI Sweden a part of this?
 See more in this Hackathon Sum-up video.